Shadman77/node-js-design-patterns/Note.md

 Seperate the construction of a complex object from its representation so that the same construction process can create different representations.
 (telescopic constructor)
 ch2->7,8

+# Structural Pattern: Adapter

+Convert the interface os a class into another clients expect.
+Adapter lets classes work together that couldn't otherwise because of incompatible interfaces. ch3->1,2

+# Object Structural: Proxy

+Provide a surrogate or placeholder for another object to control access to it. ch3->3,4

+# Object Structural: Composite

+Compose objects into tree structures to represent part-whole heirarchies.
+Composite lets clients treat individual objects and compositions of object uniformly. ch3->5,6

+# Object Structural: Decorator

+Attach additional resposibilites to an object dynamically.
+Decorators provide a flexible alternative to subclassing for extending functionality. ch3->7,8

+# Object Behavioral: Chain of Responsibility

+Avoid coupling the sender of a request to its reciever by giving more than one object a change to handle the request.
+Chain the receiving objects and pass the request along the chain. ch4->1,2